Stevanato Group: Engineering Systems Division

 The Engineering Systems Division consists of SPAMI (with its brand Optrel), InnoScan and SVM Automatik.

 Spami designs and manufactures machinery for glass tubing converting for the production of vials, cartridges, syringes, ampoules and special devices.

 Optrel and InnoScan refer to the visual inspection area focused on the inspection machines market for the pharmaceutical industry.

 SVM Automatik is a company specialized in assembly, packaging and serialization solutions for the pharmaceutical industry.

 Companies

 Nuova Ompi

 Nuova Ompi is located in Piombino Dese (Padua) and Latina – Italy and produces pharmaceutical glass primary packaging for injectable use.
 It manufactures both bulk and sterile vials, cartridges, syringes.
 The company started supplying sterile syringes (EZ-fill Syringes) in 2007 and then it extended the ready-to-fill concept to vials and cartridges in 2010 (EZ-fill Vials & Cartridges).

 Medical Glass

 Medical Glass was established in Bratislava in 1991 and acquired by the Group in 2005.
 Today it produces glass ampoules and vials.

-Ompi of America
+Ompi North America

-The Mexican plant is located in Monterrey.
+The plant is located in Monterrey, Mexico.
 It was built in 2008 and doubled in 2012 in order to serve the American market with the support of the sales office situated in Newtown, Pennsylvania (USA).

+In 2021 the company started to create a manufacturing site in Fishers, Indiana, United States.
+The company created a 200,000-square foot facility in the Fishers Life Science and Innovation Park.
+The site opened in early 2024 and will serve the American market with ready-to-use ("EZ-Fill") syringes and vials.